tnwinc/PressTo/README.md

 PressTo
 =======

-Everything to make an Adruino powered switch box to select and launch an application.
+Pronounced \'pres-tō\\.
+This repository contains details on how to make an Adruino powered switch box to select and launch an application.
 "Press To ..."